Project status: Complete

 More than 600 people had their say via a survey, written submissions, drop-in sessions and community and industry focus groups.
 Thank you to everyone who provided feedback.

-The feedback we received from local residents, businesses and industry will be used to inform the draft ACT waste-to-energy policy 2019-25.
+The feedback we received from local residents, businesses and industry has informed the ACT Waste-to-Energy Policy 2020-25.

 We are looking at:

 Canberra’s population is growing and as the population increases so too will the waste we generate.
 Above all else, we need to continue to reduce, reuse and recycle, but we also need to consider how we approach the extraction of valuable resources from waste that would otherwise end up in landfill.

 The development of a waste-to-energy policy for the ACT was one of 18 recommendations of the Waste Feasibility Study roadmap released in May 2018.

 A clear policy on waste-to-energy, similar to other jurisdictions in Australia including Victoria, New South Wales and Western Australia, provides certainty for industry and residents about whether waste-to-energy infrastructure and technology is a good fit for the ACT and what won’t be supported.
 In addition to certainty, by having the right policy in place we can protect our environment and grow our economy.

 Your views have helped to finalise the ACT Waste-to-Energy Policy 2020-25.

 Q: Why are you prohibiting the thermal treatment of waste?